Code-Institute-Submissions/gameshow-m1/README.md

 ### Further testing
-* Social links in the footer were tested to ensure that they opened up in a seperate browser when clicked
+* Social links in the footer were tested to ensure that they opened up in a separate browser when clicked
 * The navigation items throughout the site were tested on Chrome, Firefox and Safari.
 I cannot get access to any further testing hubs due to restrictions on my laptop

 ### Testing User Stories from User Experience (UX) Section